NYCPlanning/labs-zola/README.md

 ### Code Generators

+#### Adding Layer-Groups

+Labs ZoLa introduces a meta definition of the [MapboxGL API](mapbox.com/mapbox-gl-js/api/) which allows you to define groups of layers bound to a single source.
+This means that sources may have many layers, hence a "layer group".

+There is a command for creating a layer-group:

+* `ember g layer-group <layer-group-name>`

+This will create a layer-grpoup definition file inside the layer-groups folder.
+Edit layer configuration there.
+To add it to the map, it must be explicitly imported and added as a layer.

+To create a simple layer style definition, simply run:

+* `ember g layer <layer-name>`

+Import simply layer style definitions inside layer-groups, if necessary:

+javascript```
+// layer-groups/my-layer-group
+import myLayer from '../layers/my-layer';

+export default {
+  layers:[
+    layer: myLayer
+  ]
+}```

-Make use of the many generators for code, try `ember help generate` for more details
+Make use of the many other generators for code, try `ember help generate` for more details

 ### Running Tests